 In cases where more frequent regular contact with parents is necessary, this will be arranged based on the individual pupil’s needs.
-The SENCO may also signpost parents of pupils with SEN to the Local Authority Parent Partnership service where specific advice, guidance and support may be required.
+The Inclusion Lead may also signpost parents of pupils with SEN to the Local Authority Ask Us service where specific advice, guidance and support may be required.

 If an assessment or referral indicates that a pupil has additional support needs, the parents and the pupil will always be consulted with regards to future provision.
 Parents are invited to attend meetings with external agencies regarding their child, and are kept up to date and consulted on any points of action drawn up in regards to the provision for their child.

 - 8. What are the arrangements for consulting young people with SEN and involving them in their education?